King Rastakhan Strategy Guide in Battle of Dazar'alor Raid

 Once Roka is dead, the group should focus Prelate Za'lan, before moving on to Headhunter Gal'wana (on Heroic only).
 Healers need to keep an eye out for the person targeted by the Grievous Axe, and heal them above 90% to remove the DoT.

 After all the adds are killed, Bwonsamdi will join the fight and Phase Two will begin.
 Keep Bwonsamdi on the throne where he spawns, while the raid moves towards Rastakhan, and out of range of the Aura of Death.
 The raid should be spread out as much as they can to prevent Plague of Fire from spreading.
 When Zombie Dust Totems spawn, DPS need to swap and kill them to free the people they mind control.
 Players afflicted with Death's Door should run out of the raid to spawn the Death Rift.
+It is a good idea to spawn all the Death Rifts close to each other, so that any Dread Reaping that come into the living realm will all come from the same direction.

 When the Rastakhan Tank is afflicted by Scorching Detonation, the Tanks should swap.
 This will bring the Scorching Detonation out to a safe range, while also letting the Bwonsamdi Tank drop their Deathly Withering.